isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-gravity-feed-spray-gun-for-woodworking.markdown

 solid-brass cap, stainless steel nozzle (that's rust-resistant), and an all-steel body to increase the sprayer's efficiency, longevity, and durability.
 N
 EIKO-HVLP 31216A offers
-precision in paint application thanks to its 3 adjustable valve-knobs.
+precision in paint application thanks to its 3Â adjustable valve-knobs.
 You can use it on household or automotive and clear-coat paint with the
 2.0 mm nozzle.
 Also, the sprayer comes with a multi-size wrench, cleaning brush, a metallic regulator or air gauge, and a lidded aluminum cup.
 NEIKO-HVLP 31216A has no motor but it is loved by woodworkers.
 You can get the sprayer in 4 different spray guns and their nozzles have different diameters.
-You can use NEIKO-HVLP 31216A with primers, painting, and staining.
+You can use NEIKO-HVLP 31216A withÂ primers, painting, and staining.
 The aluminum-made Woodworking sprayer gun also has an overhead cup that is gravity-fed and hence the while the liquid will be drained easily from the container.
 The device's stainless-steel nozzle is highly durable plus it comes with a suitable brass cap.
 Therefore, the sprayer may be described as
 [rust-free](https://pestpolicy.com/how-to-remove-rust-from-large-metal-objects/)